bergano65/azure-docs.ru-ru/articles/virtual-machines/workloads/sap/sap-ascs-ha-multi-sid-wsfc-azure-shared-disk.md

     .EXAMPLE
     # Set probe port to 62000, on SAP cluster resource 'SAP AB1 IP'.
 SAP cluster group 'SAP AB1' IS NOT restarted, therefore changes are NOT active.
-    # To activate the changes you need to manualy restart 'SAP AB1' cluster group.
+    # To activate the changes you need to manually restart 'SAP AB1' cluster group.
     Set-AzureLoadBalancerHealthCheckProbePortOnSAPClusterIPResource -SAPSID AB1 -ProbePort 62000 -RestartSAPClusterGroup $False

     .EXAMPLE